cometbft/cometbft/spec/abci/abci++_comet_expected_behavior.md

   `FinalizeBlock`, followed by a call to `Commit`.
 In each round, the sequence of method calls depends on whether the local process is the proposer or not.
 Note that, if a height contains zero rounds, this means the process is replaying an already decided value (catch-up mode).
+  When calling `FinalizeBLock` with a block, the consensus algorithm run by CometBFT guarantees that at least one non-byzantine validator has run `ProcessProposal` on that block.

 >```abnf
 >consensus-height    = *consensus-round finalize-block commit